Edward Theodore Compton: Life

 In 1880 Compton became a member of the Royal Academy, London.
 Besides his work as a painter he also became well known as a book illustrator for the German and Austrian Alpine Association (DAV) with titles such as "In the high mountains" by Emil Zsigmondy (1889), "About Fels and Firn" by H. Hess (1901) and "Mountaineering in Pictures" by Alfred Steinitzer (1913).
 In England he was also in demand as an illustrator providing pictures for a range of titles (see below).

 In 1909 Compton accompanied his friend, the mountaineer Karl Blodig on many tours in the Silvretta mountains.
 At the time of the First World War he was invited by the Austrian army to paint from the mountain front but was forbidden to do so by the Bavarian High Command.
 He was also excluded from the Munich Artists' Association, because he was English.

 Apart from his art, Compton was also an excellent climber, highly regarded by Blodig for his "brilliant mountaineering skill on ice and rock, his truly admirable perseverance, his inexhaustible patience in bearing hardships".
 He was a member of the exclusive Alpine Club and the German and Austrian Alpine Association (DAV).

-Amongst his notable ascents were: Torre di Brenta first climbed in 1882; Cima Brenta, first climbed by the south wall in 1882; Odle} (Large Fermeda); Aiguille Blanche de Peuterey (ascent in 1905 with Karl Blodig); Grossglockner, climbed at the age of 70!
+Amongst his notable ascents were: Torre di Brenta first climbed in 1882; Cima Brenta, first climbed by the south wall in 1882; Odle, Grande Fermeda in 1887; Aiguille Blanche de Peuterey (ascent in 1905 with Karl Blodig); Grossglockner, climbed at the age of 70!

 Compton died in Feldafing on 22 July 1921, aged 72.
 His son Edward Harrison Compton and daughter Dora Compton were also mountain painters.
 His other daughter Marion was a flower and still life painter.